WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 Use a more accurate term such as *mobile phone* or *computer* whenever possible.

 ## dialog

 ## different

+Don't use to mean *various, many,* or *multiple*.

+It's OK to use difference in comparisons.
+Use *different than* only when *than* is followed by a clause.

+Don't use *different to*.

 ## direction keys, directional keys

 Don't use *direction keys* or *directional keys*.
 Instead, use *arrow keys*.